Robinlovelace/Creating-maps-in-R/spatial-data.md

 During this course we will cover these topics

+- An introduction to R
-- Visualising data with ggplot2
+- Loading and interrogating spatial data
-- How R 'sees' spatial data
+- Manipulating spatial objects

-- Making maps in R
+- Making maps in R and ggplot2
 - Basemaps
-- Joining and clipping
-- Further functionalities
+- More advanced visuals

+- Taking it further

 A bit about R
 ========================================================